 - Personal Injury Protection (PIP): This coverage provides what are commonly known as “No-Fault PIP Benefits.”
 If you’re seriously injured in an auto accident, No-Fault PIP benefits provide reimbursement for medical expenses, a percentage of your lost wages, attendant care (in-home nursing services) and replacement services (help with household duties).

 - Property Protection Insurance (PPI): This coverage covers damage you cause to “tangible property” such parked cars or other property (i.e. buildings, fences, trees, lawns, etc.) within the state of Michigan.
 Every Michigan auto policy has a mandatory $1 Million of PPI coverage.

-- Residual Bodily Injury Liability (BI): This coverage protects you in the event you cause an auto accident that resulted in serious injuries to someone else.
+- Residual Bodily Injury Liability (BI): According to the Michigan car insurance laws, this coverage protects you in the event you cause an auto accident that resulted in serious injuries to someone else.
 The law requires minimum bodily injury liability coverage limits of $250,000 per person and $500,000 per accident, but drivers may choose to purchase lower limits of $50,000 and $100,000.
 However, our attorneys recommend that you never carry less than $500,000 per person and $1,000,000 per accident to fully protect yourself.
 The difference is usually only a few dollars more.

 Determining whether you must buy the required No-Fault insurance

 According to Michigan car insurance laws and requirements, as the owner and operator of your car or truck, you have a duty to buy the mandatory No-Fault insurance when both of the following two circumstances exist:

 - When your “motor vehicle” is “required to be registered” in Michigan.
 (MCL 500.3101(1))